Thinking to adopt Ansible as a configuration management tool? Let’s understand the advantages of Ansible along with the disadvantages.

 The next important addition among the benefits of Ansible refers to its agentless nature.
 Ansible manages all the master-agent communications through Standard SSH or Paramiko module.
 The Paramiko module is a Python implementation of SSH2 and is crucial for managing nodes.
 Therefore, Ansible does not require any form of agents installed on remote systems for ensuring management.
 As a result, maintenance overheads and performance degradations reduce considerably by huge margins with Ansible.

 The use of Playbooks in Ansible is also another reason for the major advantages of Ansible.
 Playbooks are Ansible configuration files, and the language for writing them is YAML.
 The interesting factor, in this case, is that YAML is a better alternative for configuration management and automation.

 The superiority of YAML over other formats like JSON makes Ansible better configuration management and automation tool.
 Ansible makes it easy to read and supports comments.
 Most important of all, it also includes the use of anchors to reference other items.

-Another notable entry among advantages of Ansible refers to the Ansible Galaxy.
+Another notable entry in the Ansible best practices refers to the Ansible Galaxy.
 Ansible Galaxy is a portal that acts as the central repository for locating, reusing, and sharing Ansible-related content.
 The best advantage of Ansible Galaxy is in the example of downloading reusable Roles for installing application or server configuration.
 The downloads are ideal for use in a particular user’s playbooks and can contribute substantially to an increase in deployment speed.

 To be proficient with Ansible, one must be familiar with the Ansible modules.
 Here is the list of top Ansible Modules that you should learn.